DJviolin/LEMP/README.md

 ## Usage (New)

 Basic install script provided.
 Run only `./install.sh` and it will take the rest!
-You doesn't even need to clone this repo, just only download this script to your host if you wish!
+You doesn't even need to clone this repo, just only download this script to your host and run it if you wish!

 ## Usage (Old)